BizzyProgramming/PokemonCardJDBC/README.md

 </p>

 <p>
-  A simple <b>Pokemon Card Inventory System</b> built with Java, JDBC, and MySQL.
-Keep track of your Pokemon cards, their prices, and filter by details like, rarity, type, or element.
+  A simple UI <b>Pokemon Card Inventory System</b> built with Java, JDBC, and MySQL.
+I built it to keep track of my Pokemon cards, their prices, and filter by details like, rarity, type, or element.
+It is an extremely simple UI program that I may later build a front-end to it as another project.
 </p>

 ---